symfony/symfony-docs/form/create_custom_field_type.rst

         $ php bin/console debug:form

-This form type is ready to use it inside other forms and all its fields will be correctly rendered in any template::
+This form type is ready to use inside other forms and all its fields will be correctly rendered in any template::

     // src/Form/Type/OrderType.php